-Impact on Public Services and Infrastructure.
-The proposed density/intensity and arrangement of use shall not result in an unreasonable increase in the need for or impact to public facilities or services, such as police and fire service, schools, recreation, traffic operations and utilities beyond the expected impacts associated with development permitted by the underlying zoning classification, unless such impacts are mitigated.
+Impact on Public Services and Infrastructure: The proposed density/intensity and arrangement of use shall not result in an unreasonable increase in the need for or impact to public facilities or services, such as police and fire service, schools, recreation, traffic operations, and utilities beyond the expected impacts associated with development permitted by the underlying zoning classification, unless such impacts are mitigated.
 An unreasonable increase or impact shall be considered an unacceptable significant adverse effect on the quality of the surrounding community and the natural environment in comparison to the impacts associated with conventional development.

-Impact of Traffic.
-The PUD shall be designed to minimize the impact of traffic generated by the proposed development on surrounding uses.
+Impact of Traffic: The PUD shall be designed to minimize the impact of traffic generated by the proposed development on surrounding uses.

-Circulation.
-Vehicular and pedestrian circulation, allowing safe, convenient, uncontested, and well-defined circulation within and to the district shall be provided.
+Circulation: Vehicular and pedestrian circulation, allowing safe, convenient, uncontested, and well-defined circulation within and to the district shall be provided.

-Environmental Impact.
-The proposed PUD is designed to minimize adverse consequences to wildlife habitat or compensate in such a manner as to provide for that habitat in some other manner.
+Environmental Impact: The proposed PUD is designed to minimize adverse consequences to wildlife habitat or compensate in such a manner as to provide for that habitat in some other manner.

-Scenic Views and Vistas.
-To the greatest extent feasible, the proposed PUD shall protect all scenic views and vistas, with an emphasis on those visible from any public road.
+Scenic Views and Vistas: To the greatest extent feasible, the proposed PUD shall protect all scenic views and vistas, with an emphasis on those visible from any public road.

+Recommendation by the Planning Commission: The Planning Commission shall review the PUD application and shall recommend to the Township Board to approve, deny, or approve the application with conditions.

+Township Board Decision: The Township Board shall take final action to approve, deny, or approve the application with conditions.

-If conditions are imposed, the conditions imposed must be recorded in the record of the approval action (i.e., a report and detailed motion contained in the minutes of the meeting) and remain unchanged except upon the mutual consent of the Township Board and the landowner.
+Conditions: If conditions are imposed, the conditions imposed must be recorded in the record of the approval action (i.e., a report and detailed motion contained in the minutes of the meeting) and remain unchanged except upon the mutual consent of the Township Board and the landowner.
 The Township Clerk must maintain a record of the conditions which are changed.
+The Township Board may require a development agreement between the Township and the property owner(s) to codify conditions.

+Section 13.12.
+COMMENCEMENT AND COMPLETION OF CONSTRUCTION

+Construction shall be commenced within two (2) years following final approval of a PUD, or within two (2) years of any other necessary governmental approval for commencement of the project, whichever is later, provided all other necessary approvals have been actively pursued.
+If construction is not commenced within such time, any approval of a site plan on the project shall expire and be null and void, unless an extension for a specified period is granted by the Township Board upon good cause shown if such request is made to the Township Board prior to the expiration of the initial period.

+Section 13.13.
+LIMITATIONS ON VARIANCES

+The decision to grant PUD approval or any regulatory modifications are not subject to variance approval of the Zoning Board of Appeals.
+No part of a PUD may be appealed to the Zoning Board of Appeals.
+This provision shall not preclude an individual residential lot owner from seeking a variance following approval of the PUD, provided such variance does not involve alterations to open space areas as shown on the approved PUD site plan.